gaurav1780/comp125_s2_2018/_collections/_01-introduction/03-compiling-executing-java-programs.md

 ---
-title: Compiling and running java programs
+title: "Compiling and running java programs from command prompt or terminal"
 ---
 # Compiling and running java programs from command prompt or terminal